zephir-lang/zephir-docs/en/optimizations.rst

 local-context-pass
 ^^^^^^^^^^^^^^^^^^
 This compilation pass moves variables that will be allocated in the heap to the stack.
+This optimization can reduce the number of memory indirections a program has to do.

 constant-folding
 ^^^^^^^^^^^^^^^^